isomerpages/ura-lkywcp/resources/features/_posts/2020-02-19-delivering-the-goods.md

 A similar project in Berlin, Germany, achieved equally impressive results.
 In a [year-long, government-funded trial](https://nationaler-radverkehrsplan.de/en/node/21322) that ended in May 2019, the nation’s five largest parcel service firms used electric-powered cargo bicycles to deliver packages within the Prenzlauer Berg district from a centrally-located depot.
 “Our experience showed that the bicycles can be as efficient as conventional vans,” [said Mr Gerd Seber](https://www.dpd.com/de/en/2019/05/24/komodo-anbieterneutrales-mikrodepot-in-berlin-geht-in-die-verlaengerung/), Group Manager of Sustainability and Innovation at DPD Germany, one of the firms9.
 He noted that while the bicycles have a smaller carrying capacity, their riders can navigate traffic more easily and do not have to look for parking spaces.
 Their use also averted 11 tonnes of greenhouse gas emissions during the trial.
 The government is in talks to establish permanent depots throughout the city to institutionalise this mode of parcel delivery.

+> "There has never been a time of greater change for ‘last-mile’ delivery.
+Consumers are ordering more things online and expecting more control and faster deliveries.
+Cities are struggling with traffic congestion and air pollution.
+Without a doubt, there is an urgent need for action, and effective interventions must be put in place."

 #### **Regulations and reservations**

 For cities without the space or resources to make infrastructural changes, policy ones may help too.
 In New York City (NYC) in the US, the rise of e-commerce has brought chaos to the streets, with [more than 1.5 million packages delivered daily](https://www.nytimes.com/2019/10/27/nyregion/nyc-amazon-delivery.html).
 Delivery trucks now routinely double-park on roads, blocking bus and bicycle lanes.
 In 2018, the vehicles racked up more than 471,000 parking violations, a 34 percent increase from 2013.